icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/get-started/high-level-comparison.md

 - logging (Ice logger)
 - metrics/telemetry (Ice metrics)
 - executor (Ice thread pools)
-- deployment automation, application monitoring (IceGrid)
+- server deployment and monitoring (IceGrid)
 - pub/sub (IceStorm, DataStorm)

 On the other hand, IceRPC has a very narrow focus: RPCs (the name gave it away!).
-When building an application with IceRPC, you use IceRPC for your RPCs, and you need to find other solutions for configuration, logging, deployment automation etc.
+When building an application with IceRPC, you use IceRPC for your RPCs, and you need to find other solutions for configuration, logging, server deployment, pub/sub etc.

 ## Different philosophies